 Current articles, reports and books for green lefts and left greens.
-Inclusion in this highly selective and far from complete list does not necessarily imply endorsement or agreement.

 Has global warming stopped?